The aim of the grower is to produce a high-yielding, quality crop that matches the needs of the intended market.

 Soil Type and Management

-Soil pHs can range from 4.5 to 9.0 and this has a distinct impact on the availability of certain nutrients.
+Potatoes prefer soils with a pH of 5.5 to 7.0 and low salinity.
+However, in practice potatoes are grown in soil pH's from 4.5 to 8.5 and this has a distinct impact on the availability of certain nutrients.
 Extreme soil pHs should be adjusted where it is practical to do so.

 View Cookie Preferences